|

 Background

-On the fuel front, if the dollar has big problems, oil supplies will have big problems.
+On the fuel front, if the dollar has big problems, oil supplies in the US will have big problems.
 The results at your local gas station will not be pretty.
+However, this page will focus on resilience for home electricity and heating; transportation has its own section in part 2 of the series.

 Essential Actions

-- Have sufficient battery or generator backup to keep your refrigerator(s) and freezer(s) running for at least a week.
+- Get Electricity Backup — Have sufficient battery or generator backup to keep your refrigerator(s) and freezer(s) running for at least three days.
 Generators can be sized to also support a space heater or two, but battery backup would likely be insufficient for that.

 Second-Level Actions